christsven/H.E.A.T/scenarios/estonia/background-information-estonia.md

 independence followed razzias against popular far-right extremists, shortly before the election of parliament in March.

+At the request of the estonian government, the UN aided in the execution and oversight during the election, which was demanded by IV politicians and the Russian Federations spokesperson.
+This established a [UN peacekeeping operation](#unfibal) to streamline the process and create a more permanent presence in Estonia.

 The *"Iseseisvus rahvale"* party were elected by a majority of voters in the Ida Viru and other bordering counties during the election run.